By Erin Kain and Jolie Tanner By Erin Kain and Jolie Tanner | June 8, 2021 | Food & Drink Feature

-If you’re craving a cold treat, here are 8 of the best ice cream shops in Miami in 2022.
+If you’re craving a cold treat, here are 8 of the best ice cream shops in Miami in 2024.

 Dasher & Crank

 Dasher & Crank focuses on local, customized flavors made in partnership with Miami businesses, such as JoJo Tea and Per’la Coffee.
 The bubblegum pink-hued creamery dishes out delicious artisan flavors that rotate daily.
-Past favorites include Ube Macapuno made with coconut ice cream and Filipino purple yams, and smoked almond ice cream with a dulce de leche swirl.
+Past favorites include Ube Macapuno, made with coconut ice cream and Filipino purple yams, and smoked almond ice cream with a dulce de leche swirl.
 Our pick?
 The cheekily-named Salty Beach coconut ice cream with sea salt and graham cracker is a must-try.
-2211 NW 2nd Ave., Wynwood, @dasherandcrank
+2211 NW Second Ave., Wynwood, @dasherandcrank

 Azucar Ice Cream Company